 Yes, the Mission and the Tenderloin are dirty.
 Yes, there is opportunity crime.
 Yes, it’s a great market from a business perspective.
 But thinking that way ignores the human element.
 It ignores the lifeblood of the city and what makes San Francisco so freakin’ weird and cool.
 And that’s why I say don’t stay there.

 Now, all that said…you should totally VISIT the Tenderloin and the Mission.
-Both The Mission and Tenderloin are easily located on Bart and bus lines, so you can easily stop by.
+Both The Mission and Tenderloin are located on Bart and bus lines, so you can easily stop by.

 In the Tenderloin, go to Brenda’s for the best brunch in the city (but expect a crazy long wait).
 There’s usually a drag and/or comedy show going on at PianoFight.
 Bourbon and Branch is the local speakeasy you need a password and possibly a 1920’s costume to enter – across the street, Tradition has just as good drinks but with less of the strict historic speakeasy vibe.
 If you want a banh mi that will change your life, go to Saigon Sandwich.